PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ### 10.1 work with USB-stick
 >[!Note]
->Python is available on this Lite version.
+>Python is already available on this oparting system.
 You can view the current Python version with the following command.
 ```
 python3 --version
 ```